Obstacle racing at the 2019 SEA Games

-Obstacle racing was among the sports contested at the 2019 Southeast Asian Games.
+Obstacle racing was among the sports contested at the 2019 SEA Games.
 Six obstacle course racing events were featured: two events each for 100 meters with 10 obstacles, 400 meters with 12 obstacles and 5 km with 20 obstacles.
 These were the first obstacle course racing events in Games recognised by the International Olympic Committee and under regulation of World OCR, the Fédération Internationale de Sport d'Obstacles.